Arireal/Arireal/README.md

  # About Me:
-<br>With 6 years in UX/UI, I have a strong foundation in creating user-centered, visually appealing experiences.
-Over time, I’ve evolved from designing static websites to building interactive applications from scratch, using tools like React, Node.js, and modern UI frameworks.
-Nowadays, I'm moving toward full stack development.<br><br>What drives me most is solving problems.
-I’m passionate about taking real-world challenges and crafting solutions that align both with user needs and technical feasibility.
-While my background is deeply rooted in UX/UI, what excites me most is the process of taking an idea, solving real-world problems, and building software that meets user needs.
-I thrive in environments where I can combine design, code, and problem-solving to create software that truly works.<br><br>
+<br>I work primarily as a Python developer, focused on building practical, data-driven and automation-oriented software.
+My background in UX/UI design helps me approach problems with clarity, structure, and real user needs in mind.<br><br>

+Over time, I’ve moved from designing interfaces to building complete systems — from APIs and automation tools to full applications using Python, SQL, and modern web technologies.
+I enjoy working close to real-world problems, where software needs to be reliable, understandable, and actually used.<br><br>

+What drives me most is problem-solving.
+I like taking messy requirements, breaking them down into systems, and turning them into working solutions that balance technical feasibility with human usability.<br><br>

 ## <img src="https://github.com/user-attachments/assets/59f026d2-dc51-4118-9a32-62cd31390d3c" width="20" alt="image"> Featured Skills:

-**Kanban Advocate**: I organize my workflow using the Kanban method, ensuring tasks are prioritized, tracked, and completed efficiently.
-This system helps me stay focused on delivering quality results while adapting to changes as needed.
-My experience with Scrum and Jira has also reinforced the value of iterative progress and clear communication.
+**Structured, Iterative Development**
+I organize my work using Kanban principles, focusing on clear priorities, continuous progress, and reliable delivery.
+Experience with Scrum and Jira has strengthened my ability to work iteratively, adapt to changing requirements, and communicate progress effectively.
 <br><br>

-**Data-Driven Development**: I firmly believe that data is essential at every stage of the process.
-Whether designing a feature or developing an app, I base my decisions on metrics, user behavior, and feedback to ensure that the final product meets the user’s needs and business goals.
+**Data-Driven Systems**
+I approach development with a data-driven mindset, using metrics, structured data, and feedback to guide decisions.
+Whether working with Python, SQL, or APIs, I prioritize systems that can be measured, improved, and maintained over time.
 <br><br>

-**Full-Stack Problem Solver**: I’m passionate about not just designing solutions, but building them.
-As I continue developing my full-stack skills, I focus on creating applications that address real-world problems, all while maintaining a clean and scalable codebase.
+**Practical Software Development**
+I focus on building practical solutions — automation tools, APIs, and applications — that solve real-world problems.
+My work emphasizes clean, scalable code and systems designed to be reliable, understandable, and actually used.

 ## Socials: